zanybaka/api-v1-client-csharp/README.md

 * `Info.Blockchain.Api.Statistics` ([docs](docs/statistics.md)) ([api/charts_api][api5])
 * `Info.Blockchain.Api.Wallet` ([docs](docs/wallet.md)) ([api/blockchain\_wallet\_api][api6])

+In order to use Wallet and CreateWallet functionnality, you must provide an URL to an instance of [service-my-wallet-v3](https://github.com/blockchain/service-my-wallet-v3) as first parameter to BlockchainApiHelper.
+If you don't intend to use these functionnalities, this parameter can be null.

 ###Error handling

 All methods may throw exceptions caused by incorrectly passed parameters or other problems.
 If a call is rejected server-side, the `APIException` exception will be thrown.
 Other exceptions may also be thrown by the environment (e.g. no internet connection etc).